The LLMbda Calculus: AI Agents, Conversations, and Information Flow: Formal syntax and probabilistic semantics

 Lastly, a subtlety regarding the $\forked\;C\;\E$ evaluation context.
 In the small-step setting, forked computations keep hold of their original conversation so that they can return it untouched when they are done.
-Consequently, context substitutions $\E{e}$ may form expressions outside of the standard term syntax of \llmbda.
-We deal with this in Appendix~\ref{app:smallbig}, see \ref{Forked}. \fi
+Consequently, context substitutions $\E{e}$ may form expressions outside of the standard term syntax of \llmbdaCalc. \fi